-The critical factors that affect output variability are the clearness of the sky, sun position, and PV fleet technical specs (i.e., dimensions, plant spacing, number of plants, etc.).
-Hoff and Perez (2010) introduced a parameter called the Dispersion Factor.
+The critical factors that affect output variability are the clearness of the sky, sun position, and PV fleet orientation (i.e., dimensions, plant spacing, number of plants, etc.).
+To improve accuracy, Hoff and Perez (2010) introduced a parameter called the Dispersion Factor.
 The Dispersion Factor is a parameter that incorporates the layout of a fleet of PV systems, the time scales of concern, and the motion of cloud interferences over the PV fleet.
-Hoff and Perez showed that relative output variability resulting from the deployment of multiple plants decreased quasi-exponentially as a function of the generating resource's Dispersion Factor.
+Hoff and Perez demonstrated that relative output variability resulting from the deployment of multiple plants decreased quasi-exponentially as a function of the generating resource's Dispersion Factor.
 Their results demonstrated that relative output variability (1) decreases as the distance between sites increases; (2) decreases more slowly as the time interval increases; and (3) decreases more slowly as the cloud transit speed increases.

 Mills and Wiser (2010) analyzed measured one-minute insolation data over an extended period of time for 23 time-synchronized sites in the Southern Great Plains network of the Atmospheric Radiation Measurement (ARM) program.
-Their results demonstrated that the correlation of the change in the global clear sky index (1) decreases as the distance between sites increases and (2) decreases more slowly as the time interval increases.
+Their results demonstrated7 that the correlation of the change in the global clear sky index (1) decreases as the distance between sites increases and (2) decreases more slowly as the time interval increases.

 Perez et. al. (2010b) analyzed the correlation between the variability observed at two neighboring sites as a function of their distance and of the considered variability time scale.
-They used 20-second to oneminute data to construct virtual networks at 24 US locations from the ARM network and the SURFRAD Network and cloud speed derived from SolarAnywhere (2011) to calculate the station pair correlations for distances ranging from 100 meters to 100 km and from variability time scales ranging from 20 seconds to 15 minutes.
+The authors used 20-second to one-minute data to construct virtual networks at 24 US locations from the ARM program (Stokes and Schwartz, 1994) and the SURFRAD Network and cloud speed derived from SolarAnywhere (2010) to calculate the station pair correlations for distances ranging from 100 meters to 100 km and from variability time scales ranging from 20 seconds to 15 minutes.
 Their results demonstrated that the correlation of the change in global clear sky index (1) decreases as the distance between sites increases and (2) decreases more slowly as the time interval increases.